metno/productstatus/README.md

     $ ./manage.py createsuperuser

+## Setting up API user permissions

+You must grant write access to the certain models required for your API user.
+This can be done by editing users through the Django administration interface.

+For `add` access, it is neccessary to define `change` access as well.
+This is reported as a bug upstream: https://github.com/django-tastypie/django-tastypie/issues/1391

 ## Required parameters for a model run

 In order to post information about a model run, you'll need the following information: